3DGenomes/binless/README.md

 Binned raw matrix (used for fast binless): tab or space-separated text file containing multiple datasets.
-The first line is a header that must start with `"name" "bin1" "bin2" "observed"`.
+The first line is a header that must start with `"name" "bin1" "pos1" "bin2" "pos2" "distance" "observed" "nobs"`.
 Optionally, more columns can be added but make sure their column names are different.
 1. `name`: The name of the dataset.
 Put in "" if you use spaces
 1. `bin1`: the label for the bin on the x axis.
 For example `"[begin1,end1)"`
+1. `pos1`: The position in bases of the center of the bin on the x axis
-1. `bin2`: The label for the bin on the y axis.
+1. `bin2`: The label for the bin on the y axis
+1. `pos2`: The position on the y axis
+1. `distance`: The average distance (in bases) between the two bins
 1. `observed`: How many paired-end reads were mapped within (bin1,bin2)
 1. `nobs`: The number of observables, i.e. four times the number of cut site intersections in that bin
-1. `distance`: The average distance (in bases) between the two bins

-Note that `name`, `bin1` and `bin2` will be converted to R factors, so you an also provide them as integers starting at 1 (i.e. use 1 for the first dataset, 2 for the second etc.).
+Note that `name` will be converted to R factors, so you an also provide them as integers starting at 1 (i.e. use 1 for the first dataset, 2 for the second etc.).
-Also, **you must have bin2 >= bin1, and the data must be sorted by name, bin1 and bin2, in that order**.
+Also, **you must have pos2 >= pos1, and the data must be sorted by name, pos1 and pos2, in that order**.